Ming Soldiers Armor and Gears 出警图

 Well, get ready for a ride dear friends.
 For a better viewing experience, please click on the image for a better zoom to see all the details.
 If you look close enough, I guarantee you will see the studs on the brigandine armor.

 Forgive me, that was much too small, though I do love the idea it might be a pocket dimension where an endless procession of retainers runs quickly from side to side with Yakety Sax playing in the background.

-Some quick facts: The painting was done in mid Ming Dynasty, roughly around 1580, during the long reign of the Wanli Emperor, a marginally competent emperor who was capable enough to ensure several Ming victories against foreign aggression.
+Some quick facts: The painting was done in mid Ming Dynasty, roughly around 1560s during the long reign of the Jiajing Emperor, a marginally competent- albeit decadant emperor who was nonetheless capable enough to preside over several decade of stability.

 There are several types of Chinese paintings, some of them renders its scenes in proportional isometric perspective, but this one is more focused on the long assembly of retainers thus scaling is a bit forced.
 For in stance in the first part of the scroll (on the right) we see the Forbidden City, but right on the next scroll is the great city gate.
 It makes a degree of sense as imperial convoys usually are at least four, sometimes ten kilometers long.

 The city gate of Beijing with stories of cannon towers.
 Heavy imperial guard regiments on foot with saber and bow, notice the red plumes and the feathers, commanders and section leaders are designated with a bronze coating on their scale armor.

 The few riders coming into the town are generals followed by the general's ensigns, (notice the blue armored riders with the red "令" embroidered on his back.)

 The ensigns and sub-officers are followed by head riders bearing the multi colored divisional flags of the guards.